heyx3/Manbil/README.md

 The task of documenting the engine has only recently begun; the documentation (and a tool for generating it known as "HTMLGenerator" is available in [another Git repo](https://github.com/heyx3/ManbilDocumentation/commits?author=heyx3).

 Portions of this software (including but not limited to the basic GUI system and anything that uses it) make use of The FreeType Project (www.freetype.org).
 All rights reserved.

 Portions of this software (including but not limited to the "world" system and anything that uses it) make use of the SFML library (http://www.sfml-dev.org/license.php).
 All rights reserved.

 Portions of this software (including but not limited to the "AssImpTestWorld" class) make use of the Open Asset Import Library (http://assimp.sourceforge.net/main_license.html).
 All rights reserved.

 Portions of this software (including but not limited to the "world" system and anything that uses it) make use of the GLEW library (http://glew.sourceforge.net/credits.html).
 All rights reserved.

 Portions of this software (including but not limited to the "RiftTestWorld" class) make use of the Oculus Rift SDK (https://developer.oculus.com/licenses/license-3.2/).
 All rights reserved.

+Portions of this software (including but not limited to the "Serialization" system and anything that uses it) make use of the TinyXML library (https://github.com/leethomason/tinyxml2).
+All rights reserved.